bitrise-io/devcenter/_articles/en/builds/build-numbering-and-app-versioning.md

 - env vars
 - android
 - ios
-summary: 'All Bitrise builds have a build number.
-The first build of your app is, by default, number 1, and the build number gets incremented with each build. '
+summary: All Bitrise builds have a build number.
+The first build of your app is, by default, number 1, and the build number gets incremented with each build.
+You can also take care of your app's versioning automatically, using Bitrise.
 menu:
   builds-main:
     weight: 12